-North Carolina’s Brunswick Islands is known for its picturesque uncrowded beaches, deliciously fresh seafood, family friendly entertainment and varied attractions.
+North Carolina’s Brunswick Islands is known for its picturesque uncrowded beaches, deliciously fresh seafood, family-friendly entertainment and varied attractions.
 However, there is another worthwhile reason to spend time in NC’s Brunswick Islands... the many historic landmarks and the wonderfully vibrant culture!
 Grab your walking shoes and travel back in time through the five barrier islands, 45 miles of beaches and the array of charming coastal towns and discover the way life used to be.
 From historic landmarks to unique museums, there is a cultural experience awaiting around every corner.

 Historic Attractions & Landmarks

 Explore the grounds of Brunswick Town and discover a place that played many roles throughout history.
 Brunswick Town was once a pre-revolutionary port on North Carolina’s Cape Fear River.
 The area was demolished by British troops in 1776, but then, during the Civil War Fort Anderson was constructed on the grounds.
-This town holds an abundance of fascinating history, old artifacts and items that have been uncovered by archaeologist and are now on display.
+This town holds an abundance of fascinating history, old artifacts and items that have been uncovered by archaeologists and are now on display.
 The remains of homes and other buildings of Brunswick Town are a visual reminder of the history found there.

 Oak Island Lighthouse